laurakond/artly-api/README.md

 ## Technologies used

+The following languages and technologies have been used to develop the Artly API project.

 ### Languages
+ - Python language was used to develop the API-side of the website.
+ - Markdown language was used to write documentation.

 ### Frameworks and Libraries
+- [Django](https://www.djangoproject.com/) 3.2.25 python framework for he overall project logic implementation
+- [Django REST Framework](https://www.django-rest-framework.org/) 3.12.4: for the overall project logic implementation
+- [Django allauth](https://allauth.org/) authentication library was used for allowing users to register and login.
+- [Pillow](https://pypi.org/project/pillow/) python library was used for file format support.

 ### Databases
 - PostgreSQL: the database used to store all the data.
 - Sqlite3: the database used for automated testing.

 ### Other tools, technologies, packages
+- [Cloudinary](https://cloudinary.com/home) was used for storing images in cloud storage.

-- [Django allauth](https://allauth.org/) authentication library was used for allowing users to register and login.
+- [Django CORS headers](https://pypi.org/project/django-cors-headers/) was used for handling the server headers which allowed to link the project back-end and front-end.
+- [Django filter](https://django-filter.readthedocs.io/en/stable/) was used to apply filtering and search functionality for the API.
 - [GitHub](https://github.com/) was used for creating and storing files and folders of the website.
 - [Heroku](https://www.heroku.com) was used for accessing and storing my application game.
 - **Git** was used for version control.